shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 40 + 2 = 42
 $
 ```
 * See the [Labs directory README](https://github.com/shelleywong/CSCI211-Course-Materials/tree/main/Labs) for a full description of how to test your assignments.
-If you understand the described mechanism now, it will make your semester much easier, and will improve your grade.
-One of the most important aspects of this lab is for you to understand the testing mechanism.
+If you understand the described testing mechanism now, it will make your semester much easier.
+One of the most important aspects of this lab is for you to understand how to test your code!

 Once your program is working, turn in `add.cpp` on [Turnin](https://turnin.ecst.csuchico.edu/).
 For more information, see [instructions for turning in files](http://www.ecst.csuchico.edu/~trhenry/classes/general/how_to_turn_in_assignments.html).